cgenereux/Wojak-Investor-Sim/README.md

 ## 4. Presets & Rosters
 ### Current State
 - Procedural helpers in `main.js` now append preset companies when the sim loads:
-  - **Risky Biotech:** now sourced from `data/presets/risky_biotech.json`, which lists the roster (Helixor, NeuroVance, OptiGene), founders, IPO windows, and pipeline template.
-The loader randomizes the same Immunexus-style curves/pipeline, but only one preset biotech spawns per game for now.
-The original Immunexus JSON entry still exists.
+  - **Hard Tech (ex-biotech preset):** now sourced from `data/presets/hardtech.json`, which lists the roster (Helixor, NeuroVance, OptiGene), founders, IPO windows, and pipeline template.
+The loader randomizes the same pipeline/financial curves, but only one preset hard-tech company spawns per game for now.
-  - **Steady Megacorp:** mirrors SmartMart’s DNA (low margin, low PS/PE retail giant).
-A roster of SmartMart‑style companies (SmartCart, UrbanShop, GlobalMart) exists, and we currently spawn one of them each run, alongside the legacy SmartMart entry.
+  - **Steady Megacorp:** data now lives in `data/presets/megacorp.json`, so SmartCart/UrbanShop/GlobalMart are authored in JSON (founders, IPO windows, sectors, balance knobs).
+The generator reads those rows, randomizes revenue/margins/multiples, and still spawns a single megacorp alongside the legacy SmartMart entry.
-  - **Hypergrowth Web Startups:** `generateHypergrowthPresetCompanies()` continues to seed the venture market with 1990s web companies (ViaWave, LinkPulse, HyperLoom).
-They exercise the Hypergrowth lifecycle described above, then IPO by flipping phase.
+  - **Hypergrowth Startups:** `data/presets/hypergrowth.json` declares the ViaWave/LinkPulse/HyperLoom presets.
+The generator reads that file, applies the hypergrowth ranges (valuations, decay curves, IPO targets), and seeds the venture market before flipping to public mode later.

 ### Design Goals
 1. **Helper API:** Replace the raw generator functions with something like `createBiotechCompany(config)` / `createMegacorpCompany(config)` so every company entry is simply `preset + overrides`.
 No random founders; each company is intentionally authored.